Azure/fta-azuresecuritycenter/doc/Pre-requisites.md

 ## What is Azure Defender?

 Defender, in this regard, is a "Cloud Workload Protection" platform.
 What does that mean?
 This means that Defender and it's associated features are advanced tools designed to protect your resources.
 It has integrated threat protection with Microsoft Defender for Endpoint (Servers) and advanced cloud protection capabilities like Just In Time administration and Adaptive Application control.
 It gives you a unified place to manage several different security capabilities and provides the ability to span hybrid cloud workloads.
 It also gives you the capability to assess your workloads against regulatory compliance frameworks.

+## What is Azure Policy?

+Azure Policy is a tool that allows you to enforce standards and assess compliance at scale.
+Think of it as Business Rules that you define and then Azure Policy compares the properties of those resources against your business rules to give you an all up view of your overall state.